 eBooks are another great gift for travelers.
 Carrying your reading material on a device saves a LOT of space and weight in your luggage.
 Most travel guides come as eBooks and often allow for the traveler to highlight and note places of interest.
 In our opinion, these are best read on a tablet.
 But for our pleasure reading we greatly prefer an eReader.
 It is easier on the eyes and can be read in the dark without disturbing others.

-Tip: eBooks and audiobooks can be downloaded from their local library.
+Tip: remind them to download eBooks and audiobooks from their local library.

 #3 Donation in Their Name